SolaceDev/solace-dev-codelabs/markdown/spring-cloud-stream-beyond/spring-cloud-stream-beyond.md

 ```

 When using the Solace Binder and specifying a `group` the binder will actually create a Durable Non-Exclusive Queue Endpoint by default.
 This durable queue will hold messages for your microservices if they get disconnected.
-Go ahead and run the app, you'll see the following log message that specifies the queue.
+Go ahead and run the app via your IDE or using `mvn clean spring-boot:run`, you'll see the following log message that specifies the queue.
 ```
 SolaceQueueProvisioner : Subscribing queue scst/wk/nonexclusive/plain/spring/cloud/stream to topic spring/cloud/stream
 ```